-The way in which non-executives are appointed has changed substantially in recent years.
 Board composition and succession involve much more planning than in the past, as boards recognise that the company's strategy and direction should inform the range of skills most needed around the table.
 A good mix of expertise aligned to the strategy will ensure that a board can fulfil its responsibility to advise, supervise and challenge management.
 According to our research on board tenure across Europe, directors generally rotate off boards after serving a minimum of six years.
 Assembling the right board is therefore a constantly evolving process and doesn't happen overnight.
 As a result, director recruitments are often planned well in advance.

-Board succession is most often the responsibility of the nomination (or nomination and governance) committee although director appointments are formally made by the whole board, generally on the committee's recommendation.
+Board succession is most often the responsibility of the nomination (or nomination and governance) committee, although director appointments are formally made by the whole board, generally on the committee's recommendation.
 In some countries, the board chair will also chair the nomination committee.
-It is interesting to note that in Norway and Sweden board nominations are the responsibility of an external, shareholder-led committee.
+It is interesting to note that in Norway and Sweden board nominations are the responsibility of a shareholder-elected committee which may or may not include members of the board.